battlecode/battlecode21/specs/specs.md

 - The HQ will start at an effective elevation between 2 and 5 inclusive (so its elevation may be lower, but due to the topology would not flood until the water level exceeds 2-5).
 - The HQ will not start adjacent to deep water (e.g. to make it impossible to protect from floods).
+- There will always be a large negative elevation water tile (no games that never end).

 ## Tiebreakers